MicrosoftDocs/edge-developer/microsoft-edge/develop-for-microsoft-edge.md

 *  Index term lookup of key words.
 *  Full-text searching the docs.

-In the **Filter by title** box in the upper left, enter a term or keyword to find:
+In the **Filter by title** box in the upper left, enter a term or key word to find:

 ![The multi-purpose "Filter by title" text box for navigating the TOC, searching the docs, and index term lookup of key words.](media/filter-by-title-ui.png)